Beloved childhood comfort food leads to an annual ritual –

 I do not now remember when Beefaroni entered my life.
 But I remember clearly splitting one 15 oz can with my little sister, on many occasions, after walking home from school for lunch.
 Now I often have two full cans just for me.
 But I cannot buy the large cans, as the consistency just isn’t the same.
 And even with the regular cans, I have to put a good dozen of them to my ear and give them a shake to find the two with the least amount of slosh.
 Otherwise the sauce is too soupy.
 OK, these days it is always too soupy.
 Sigh.

 An Acquired Taste

-A taste of the old country remains in Beefaroni, the humble carb and fat delivery device that remains every bit as good as it did when I was 8 years old.
+A taste of the old country remains in Beefaroni, the humble tickler of the tongue’s carbs, fat, and protein sensors that remains every bit as yummy as it did when I was 8 years old.

-Everyone has their favorite comfort foods from their childhood, and others have certain birthday foods they never grow tied of.
+Everyone has their favorite comfort foods from their childhood, and others have certain birthday foods of which they never grow tired.
 What are yours?

 Here is a commercial I still remember clearly from long ago:

 How strange that I was Googling Beefaroni birthday and the first image brought me here, to read this and see a reply from the delightful Tamarah Carper.
 Nice piece and now I’m off to find that birthday pic for you.

 Beefaroni was my favorite thing to eat as a child.
 Recently found a picture of me in 2000 eating it straight from the can <3